puremourning/vimspector/README.md

 The stack trace is represented by the buffer `vimspector.StackTrace`.

-### Multiple sessions
+### Child sessions

-If there are multiple concurrent debug sessions, such as where the debugee launches multiple child processes and the debug adapter supports multi-session debugging, then each session's threads are shown separately.
+If there are child debug sessions, such as where the debugee launches child processes and the debug adapter supports multi-session debugging, then each session's threads are shown separately.
 The currently active session is the one that is highlighted as the currently active thread/stack frame.
 To switch control to a different session, focus a thread within that session.

 ![multiple sessions](https://user-images.githubusercontent.com/10584846/232473234-666d1a77-81f2-40d5-bc65-ebab774888ce.png)

+Note: This refers to sessions created as children of an existing session, and is not to be confused with
+[multiple (parent) debugging sessions][#multiple-debugging-sessions].

 ## Program Output